EU-TEACHING/teaching-avionics-dataset/README.md

  * avionic_traces.pptx
  * TEACHING-D5.3_AI models training dataset_1.0.pdf

-## Traces
+## Traces (see avionic_traces.docx)
- * LFBT_LFBL: dataset for flightplans between LFBT and LFBL airports (see avionic_traces.docx)
+ * LFBT_LFBL: dataset for flightplans between LFBT and LFBL airports, while
- * cputheft : more dataset for flightplans between LFBT and LFBL airports, specific to the cputheft anomaly
+ * cputheft : dataset for flightplans between LFBT and LFBL airports, while
+ * speculate : dataset for flightplans between LFBT and LFBL airports, while
+ * *bpred* : dataset for flightplans between LFBT and LFBL airports, while

 ## Common file:
  * hw_events_arm64.csv correspond to the list of available hardware events that could be counted on the iMx8 board (see avionic_traces.pptx).